maya-25/Sentimental-analysis-of-Covid-19-vaccine-tweets/README.md

 # Bidirectional LSTM deep learning techique for training the model - sequences to vectors

-Now Working on webapp and deployment using docker container on AWS cloud
+deployed webapp in local using streamlit and now working on deployment using docker container on AWS cloud

 accuracy - 92%